mihiraswal0/Dyte_Assignment/README.md

 # Log Ingestor And Query Interface

 ##### Overview
-This system is designed to efficiently ingest, store, and query vast volumes of log data.
-It comprises a Log Ingestor responsible for accepting log data over HTTP and a Query Interface that enables users to perform full-text searches and apply filters on various log attributes.
+This system is designed to efficiently  store, and query vast volumes of log data.
+It consist of a Log Ingestor page responsible for accepting log data over HTTP and a Query Interface that allows  users to perform full-text searches and apply filters on various log attributes.

 ### Project Overview
 **Log ingestor Frontend**